Wood in the construction process

 Nevertheless, wood continued to be the dominant construction material for individual homes and low-rise apartment blocks, which is why more than half of Sweden’s housing stock is timber-framed.
 However, the taller buildings of the 20th century – both residential and other buildings – have been built using other construction materials.
 It was only in 1994, when Sweden became a member of the EU, that a switch to function-based building regulations once again made it possible to construct tall buildings with load-bearing wooden frames that, with new material combinations and technical solutions, delivered the same kind of fire safety as buildings using other materials.
 And so began a new era of wood construction.

 Modern wood construction

-Modern wood construction is characterised by more use of prefabrication, shorter construction times, a more meticulous planning process and quality assurance of the production system.
-Taken together, these new circumstances entail a different process from concept to completion than is the case in the traditionally organised construction industry.
-It is much closer to the model that other industrial production systems apply, with clearer specification of the product and its performance right from the computerised drawing board.
-Similarly, the manufacture and final assembly involves major automation and follows very strict procedures that ensure consistent and correct completion of every project.
+Modern wood construction is also characterised by a high level of industrial prefabrication and short construction times, while modern IT is widely used in the planning and production process.
+Altogether, these factors entail a very different process from concept to completion, to the one used in the traditional construction industry.
+In fact, it embraces the model that other industrial production processes employ, with clearer specification of the product and quality assurance of its performance right from the digital drawing board.
+Similarly, manufacturing and final assembly make significant use of automation, while also following extremely strict procedures that ensure consistent and correct execution on every project.

 Building with wood

 The new opportunities of the 1990s to build larger and taller buildings with a wooden frame sparked intensive international material and system development, which has led to today’s modular construction and techniques based around the advent of CLT.
 The former mainly emerged from Swedish innovations, while cross-laminated timber (CLT) and the construction systems based on the material were largely developed in Central Europe.